 The National Standards is administered by the Council on Foundations, which hosts the National Standards Director and other support staff, including on-hand legal experts.

-National Standards Manager and Staff Counsel
+Interim Executive Director of National Standards and Staff Counsel

 National Standards at Council on Foundations, Arlington, VA